microsoft/typed-rest-client/README.md

 ## Status

-With 0.9 just published, we believe the API surface for 1.0 has settled.
-More testing in progress then we will release 1.0.
+Stable version 0.15.6 and 1.0 is in preview (npm install typed-rest-client@preview).
+We expect to release 1.0 very soon.

 ## Features